Skip to main content

 Ground Preparation for Heavy Pieces

 Heavy stone ornaments need a stable foundation to prevent leaning or sinking.
 For any piece over 20kg, don't place it directly on soft soil or lawn.
 Use either a compacted sub-base of MOT Type 1 aggregate (75mm deep) or set a level paving slab (minimum 450mm x 450mm) on a 50mm bed of sharp sand.
-This prevents the freeze-thaw cycle in the soil from shifting the ornament, which can lead to stress fractures in the base.
-I've seen plenty of cracked stone statues that were placed straight onto clay soil — the base cracks within 2–3 winters as the ground heaves.
+I've seen plenty of cracked stone statues placed straight onto clay soil — the base cracks within 2–3 winters as the ground heaves.

 Think About the View From Inside